vmathew/vmathew.github.io/_posts/2025-11-02-ai-governance-is-the-new-cloud-security.md

+---
+layout: post
+title: "AI Governance Is the New Cloud Security"
+date: 2025-11-02
+categories: [AI, Governance]
+tags: [AI Governance, Responsible AI, Cloud Security, ]
+description: "Exploring the foundations of responsible AI and why governance is the new form of security in the era of intelligent systems."
+author: Vivek Mathew
+---

 # AI Governance Is the New Cloud Security

 Artificial Intelligence (AI) is changing how we work, build, and make decisions.